Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

     gdbus call --system \
     --dest com.pelagicore.SoftwareContainerAgent \
     --object-path /com/pelagicore/SoftwareContainerAgent \
-    --method com.pelagicore.SoftwareContainerAgent.CreateContainer \
+    --method com.pelagicore.SoftwareContainerAgent.Create \
     '[{"enableWriteBuffer": false}]'

 The JSON string passed as argument to the ``config`` parameter is documented in the Container config section.

-The return value of CreateContainer is the ID of the newly created container.
+The return value of Create is the ID of the newly created container.
 This is used to identify the container when e.g. shutting it down.

 Bind mount a directory inside the container::